-Authority of Teachers, Assistant Principals, and Principals over Pupils - §13-1317 of the Pennsylvania Public School Code states: "Every teacher, vice-principal and principal in the public schools shall have the right to exercise the same authority as to conduct and behavior over the pupils attending the school, during the time they are in attendance, including the time required in going to and from their homes, as the parents, guardians or persons in parental relation to such pupils may exercise over them."

-Search (Policy 226) - School officials shall be permitted to conduct a search of a student and/or of items in the student's possession or within the student's control if the school official has reasonable grounds for suspecting the search will produce evidence that the student has violated or is violating laws, established rules, regulations, and district policies while on school premises.

-It shall be the policy of the Board that all lockers and student storage spaces are and shall remain the property of the school district.
-As such, students shall have only a limited expectation of privacy in their lockers/storage spaces.

-Student Discipline (Policy 218) - The Muhlenberg School Board recognizes the need to maintain an atmosphere conducive to teaching and learning in schools.
+- Authority of Teachers, Assistant Principals, and Principals over Pupils - §13-1317 of the Pennsylvania Public School Code states: "Every teacher, vice-principal and principal in the public schools shall have the right to exercise the same authority as to conduct and behavior over the pupils attending the school, during the time they are in attendance, including the time required in going to and from their homes, as the parents, guardians or persons in parental relation to such pupils may exercise over them." - Search (Policy 226) School officials shall be permitted to conduct a search of a student and/or of items in the student's possession or within the student's control if the school official has reasonable grounds for suspecting the search will produce evidence that the student has violated or is violating laws, established rules, regulations, and district policies while on school premises. - It shall be the policy of the Board that all lockers and student storage spaces are and shall remain the property of the school district.
+As such, students shall have only a limited expectation of privacy in their lockers/storage spaces. - Student Discipline (Policy 218) The Muhlenberg School Board recognizes the need to maintain an atmosphere conducive to teaching and learning in schools.
 A central goal is to help students develop self-discipline.
 Students share with the administration and faculty a responsibility to develop a climate within the school that encourages a positive learning environment.
-Students whose behavior disrupts the educational process must receive appropriate attention from teachers, counselors, and administrators.
+Students whose behavior disrupts the educational process must receive appropriate attention from teachers, counselors, and administrators. - Field Trips Students will be excluded from field trips and or special events if involved in any Level 3 or Level 4 infarction within the same academic, school-year quarter.
+The student and family will be contacted prior to the field trip when the child is not permitted to participate in the field trip or special events.